delamain/tellme-model-replication/README.md

 4) Change directory to the model directory: cd tellme-model-replication/
 5) Install the dependent packages: pip install -r requirements.txt
 6) If succesful, run the model: python Run.py

+How to run unit tests:
+python -m unittest